Best Leaky Gut Supplements

 Collagen

-Best known for its role in skincare, collagen still plays a role in maintaining your cell’s structural health.
-It is broken down into amino acids during the digestive process, which then help build proteins that support things like tight junctions.
-There are some initial studies showing collagen’s effectiveness at improving tight junctions in individuals with IBD.
-However, research on collagen’s role in leaky gut is still limited.
+Best known for its role in skin care, collagen plays a function in maintaining your cell’s structural health.
+It’s broken down into amino acids during the digestive process, which then help build proteins that support things like tight junctions.
+Some initial studies show collagen’s effectiveness at improving tight junctions in individuals with IBD, but research on its role in leaky gut is still limited.

-By combining these ingredients, a good leaky gut supplement provides structural support for your intestinal lining while reinforcing good bacteria in your microbiome, so your body can continue healing long after you take the supplement.
+A good leaky gut supplement combines the above ingredients to provide structural support for your intestinal lining while reinforcing good bacteria in your microbiome, so your body can continue healing long after you take the supplement.

 Are leaky gut supplements safe?

-Most leaky gut supplements offer some benefits if you’re struggling with GI distress.
-They are generally designed with holistic gut health in mind, so finding the right one for you is a matter of identifying ingredients that can best offer the most relief for your specific symptoms.
+Most leaky gut supplements offer some benefits to people struggling with GI distress.
+They’re generally designed with holistic gut health in mind, so finding the right one for you is a matter of identifying ingredients that can offer the most relief for your specific symptoms.

 Of course, like all supplements, leaky gut supplements are not regulated by the Food and Drug Administration (FDA) in the same way as pharmaceutical medications or food.
 They cannot legally claim to cure, diagnose, treat, or prevent any disease.

-Since ingredients can vary wildly between leaky gut supplements, read the Supplement Facts before purchasing to ensure that there are no potential adverse effects for you.
-Most of these supplements include L-glutamine, which people with a history of liver or kidney disease shouldn’t take.
+Since ingredients can vary wildly between leaky gut supplements, make sure to read a product’s Supplement Facts to ensure there are no potential adverse effects for you.
+Most leaky gut supplements include L-glutamine, which people with a history of liver or kidney disease shouldn’t take.
 If you have any history of psychiatric conditions, be cautious when starting a leaky gut supplement.
 Adding glutamine to your daily routine can worsen mental health symptoms such as psychosis.
-It can also interfere with anti-epileptic medications.
+It can also interfere with anti-epileptic medications and epilepsy in general.

-Don’t mix leaky gut supplements in powder form into hot liquids; L-glutamine deteriorates under heat.
+In addition, don’t mix powdered leaky gut supplements into hot liquids, as L-glutamine deteriorates under heat.
 Likewise, don’t cook or bake with any leaky gut supplements.

 Terra Origin Healthy Gut